 What other household items are dangerous to my pet?

-Products such as paint, glue, and cleaning chemicals are often left out on the assumption that pets won’t eat these bad-tasting substances.
+Products such as paint, glue, and cleaning chemicals often are left out on the assumption that pets won’t eat these bad-tasting substances.
 But sometimes pets lap up liquids because they feel good or have an interesting texture.
-Household products can contain dangerous chemicals, and some household glues expand in the stomach and can cause a life-threatening blockage.
+Household products can contain dangerous chemicals and some household glues expand in the stomach, causing a life-threatening blockage.

 Insecticides and pets

 Ant baits, bug sprays, and foggers can be poisonous to your pet.
-Read labels to ensure you use these products properly and prevent pets from exposure during and after use.
+Read labels to ensure proper use of these products and prevent pets from exposure during and after use.
 Store all insecticides on high shelves out of a pet’s reach.

 Plants toxic to pets

 Plants found in flower beds, vegetable gardens, and indoor planters and arrangements can be toxic to pets.
 Cats, who particularly like to munch on greenery, are sensitive to many plant types, but dogs also can be at risk.
 A complete list of toxic and nontoxic plants can be found on ASPCA’s website, but the most common toxic plants include:

 - Sago palm

 If your pet eats leaves, flowers, or stems, immediately take him and a plant sample to your AAHA-accredited veterinarian.
 Although toxicity signs may not be apparent, it is vital to remove poisonous material as soon as possible to prevent toxin absorption into the body.